Alert Source Discuss

 Generic OrderData

 A key consideration is to ensure that a broad range of cross-chain intent designs can work within the same standard.
-To enable this, the specification is designed around a standard cross-chain intents flow, while allowing for varying implementation details within that flow.
+To enable this, the specification is designed around a cross-chain intents flow, with two variations: gasless and onchain.

-1. The swapper signs an off-chain message defining the parameters of their order
+1. The user signs an off-chain message defining the parameters of their order

 2. The order is disseminated to fillers

-3. The filler initiates the trade on the origin chain
+4. The filler opens the order on the origin chain

 Within this flow, implementers of the standard have design flexibility to customize behavior such as:

-• Price resolution, e.g. dutch auctions or oracle-based pricing
+• Price resolution, e.g. dutch auctions (on origin or destination) or oracle-based pricing

 • Fulfillment constraints